seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-1.md

     ![img](../media/depl5a.png)

-9. On the **Overview** section of the  resource group, please copy the Url of the App service.
+9. On the **Overview** section of the  resource group, please copy the **URL** of the App service.

     ![img](../media/depl6a.png)

-10. Take another tab of browser and paste the url of app service.
+10. Open another tab of browser and paste the URL of app service.
 You will get the default page of the App.

     ![img](../media/depl7.png)

+    >**Note**: It might take few minutes to load the page.

 The application is running successfully.